sourcegraph/handbook/content/product/product_management/rollout_process.md

 Features come in many different sizes and shapes, and the process for introducing new functionality ranges with these differences.
 For large or significantly impactful changes or changes that simply need a bit more time to bake, it is encouraged that the following rollout process is followed.

+Some features have a [beta or experimental label](../beta_and_experimental_feature_labels.md), you can read more about how that works there.

 ## Sourcegraph Cloud

 Sourcegraph Cloud is continuously deployed with all new updates to master.
 We maintain a [releasability contract](../../engineering/continuous_releasability.md) and require all new features to be released behind a feature flag to ensure that functionality can be turned off if a problem arises.